Once upon a time, a wolf came to the home of a little pig:

 Chief Justice Roberts, in dissent, notes that the Court’s holding “provides protection on a random and happenstance basis, protecting, for example, a co-occupant who happens to be at the front door when the other occupant consents to a search, but not one napping or watching television in the next room.”
 At first blush, he seems to have a point.
 The result is odd — if Scott weren’t there to say no, the cops could come in and search.
 So why should things turn on whether Scott luckily happened to be there when the cops came knocking?
 The majority opinion finesses the issue but doesn’t really do a good job of explaining a difference.

-I believe that there is an important difference, and I explained it in an earlier post.
+I believe that there is an important difference, and I explained it in an earlier post [link no longer available].
 I wrote: